mattneary/Tarpits-Abstraction/README.md

 Tarpits & Abstraction
 =====================

+> The Lambda Calculus is a fully-versatile language; however, it is what some describe as a *Turing tarpit*.
+Alan Perlis describes a Turing tarpit as a language "in which everything is possible but nothing of interest is easy."
+Despite this nature of the Lambda Calculus, we will be forming quite complex programs throughout this book on its foundation.
+We will, in a sense, climb out of its tarpit by means of abstraction.
+In order to do so, we will build up a scaffolding of abstraction, building layer upon layer as we construct an edifice of procedures.

 Tarpits & Abstraction is a book beginning with a discussion on computation and the Lambda Calculus, and then exploring layers of abstraction, and cross-interpreting until the reader can understand computation